-- Transferable: means the asset can be issued out (given to) a person Examples include PPE gear, keys, and cards.
+Transferable – the asset can be issued out (given to) a person Examples include PPE gear, keys, and cards.

-- Fixed Location: means the asset is fixed in a set location.
+Fixed Location – the asset is fixed in a set location.
 Like a Wind Turbine or a piece of Machinery that stays on-site however; even these assets can be issued out but the context would be you are assigning ‘control’ of the asset to the person.

 - Description of Asset Group

-Assets, in respect to WhosOnLocation, are typically assets that are issued to employees, visitors, or Service Providers (contractors and suppliers) on a temporary basis.
+Assets, in respect to WhosOnLocation, are typically assets that are issued to employees, visitors, or contractors on a temporary basis.
 You, the asset manager want a tool that can help you track where assets are, who has them, and who has had them previously.
 Examples of assets are: